Hydrogen isocyanide: Astronomical detections

 HCN (not HNC) was first detected in June 1970 by L. E. Snyder and D. Buhl using the 36-foot radio telescope of the National Radio Astronomy Observatory.
 The main molecular isotope, H12C14N, was observed via its J = 1→0 transition at 88.6 GHz in six different sources: W3 (OH), Orion A, Sgr A(NH3A), W49, W51, DR 21(OH).
 A secondary molecular isotope, H13C14N, was observed via its J = 1→0 transition at 86.3 GHz in only two of these sources: Orion A and Sgr A(NH3A).
-HCN was then later detected extragalactically in 1988 using the IRAM 30-m telescope at the Pico de Veleta in Spain.
+HNC was then later detected extragalactically in 1988 using the IRAM 30-m telescope at the Pico de Veleta in Spain.
 It was observed via its J = 1→0 transition at 90.7 GHz toward IC 342.

 A number of detections have been made towards the end of confirming the temperature dependence of the abundance ratio of [HNC]/[HCN].
 A strong fit between temperature and the abundance ratio would allow observers to spectroscopically detect the ratio and then extrapolate the temperature of the environment, thus gaining great insight into the environment of the species.
 The abundance ratio of rare isotopes of HNC and HCN along the OMC-1 varies by more than an order of magnitude in warm regions versus cold regions.
 In 1992, the abundances of HNC, HCN, and deuterated analogs along the OMC-1 ridge and core were measured and the temperature dependence of the abundance ratio was confirmed.
 A survey of the W 3 Giant Molecular Cloud in 1997 showed over 24 different molecular isotopes, comprising over 14 distinct chemical species, including HNC, HN13C, and H15NC.
-This survey further confirmed the temperature dependence of the abundance ratio, [HNC]/[HCN], this time ever confirming the dependence of the isotopomers.
+This survey further confirmed the temperature dependence of the abundance ratio, [HNC]/[HCN], this time even confirming the dependence of the isotopomers.

 These are not the only detections of importance of HNC in the interstellar medium.
 In 1997, HNC was observed along the TMC-1 ridge and its abundance relative to HCO+ was found to be constant along the ridge—this led credence to the reaction pathway that posits that HNC is derived initially from HCO+.
 One significant astronomical detection that demonstrated the practical use of observing HNC occurred in 2006, when abundances of various nitrogenous compounds (including HN13C and H15NC) were used to determine the stage of evolution of the protostellar core Cha-MMS1 based on the relative magnitudes of the abundances.

 On 11 August 2014, astronomers released studies, using the Atacama Large Millimeter/Submillimeter Array (ALMA) for the first time, that detailed the distribution of HCN, HNC, H2CO, and dust inside the comae of comets C/2012 F6 (Lemmon) and C/2012 S1 (ISON).